TsLu1s/MLimputer/README.md

 * `Lightgbm`
 * `CatBoost`

 After fitting your imputation model, you can load the `imputer` variable into `fit_configs` parameter in the `transform_imput` function.
-From there you can imputate the future datasets (validate, test ...) with the same data properties.
+From there you can impute the future datasets (validate, test ...) with the same data properties.

 Through the `cross_validation` function you can also compare the predictive performance evalution of multiple imputations, allowing you to validate which imputation model fits better your future predictions.

 Importante Notes:

-* The actual version of this package does not incorporate the imputing of categorical values, at this stage, just the automatic handling of numeric missing values is implemented.
+* The actual version of this package does not incorporate the imputing of categorical values, just the automatic handling of numeric missing values is implemented.

 ```py

 import mlimputer as mli
 import pandas as pd
 import numpy as np